Bikash231/FlappyBird/README.md

 # FlappyBird
-An endless game that involves a bird that the player can control, from colliding with the hurdles like pipes and gets score.
+IntelliJ based an endless game, that involves a bird that a user can control from colliding hurdles like pipes and get the score when the game is over.